aimaniskndar/Aimaniskndar/README.md

 - [Project 1](link-to-project1): Brief description of the project.
 - [Project 2](link-to-project2): Brief description of the project.
 -->

 Feel free to explore my repositories to find out more about my work!

 ## Contact Me

-You can reach me via email at contact.aiman.azman@gmail.com.
+You can reach me via email at [contact.aiman.azman@gmail.com](mailto:contact.aiman.azman@gmail.com).
 I'm always open to collaboration and interesting projects.

 Looking forward to connecting with you!

+## Todo 📃
+- Clean up and reorganised old repos

 <!---
-Aimanovation/Aimanovation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Aimaniskndar/Aimaniskndar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->